Nobleemeka/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script in 2-path file adds /action to the PATH
+ a script that counts the number of directories in the PATH